mattbones/mattbones.github.io/README.md

 <p>##Good day mate</p>

 <p>
-Mary had a little lamb From crafting artisanal bread to safeguarding digital frontiers – my journey from baker to cybersecurity enthusiast is a testament to my appetite for new challenges and my commitment to working just as hard in this new endeavor.
+From crafting artisanal bread to safeguarding digital frontiers – my journey from baker to cybersecurity enthusiast is a testament to my appetite for new challenges and my commitment to working just as hard in this new endeavor.
 </p>

 <p>